Symbian9/wiki-template/Android.md

 - Adoptable storage (since Android 6.0):
   provided by physical media, like an SD card or USB, but encrypted and formatted to behave like internal storage, and thus tied to a particular device.

 So although called "external", this storage may include emulated storage which actually resides on internal storage.
+When it comes to permissions, it is neccessary to note the differerence between the single *primary* volume (since Android 1.0) and the set of *secondary* volumes (introduced later).

 Since Android 1.0, full access to the external storage given by [`Environment.getExternalStorageDirectory`](https://developer.android.com/reference/android/os/Environment.html#getExternalStorageDirectory()) is subject to the `WRITE_EXTERNAL_STORAGE` permission (since Android 1.0).